What is Death Cafe?

 Interested in facilitating a Death Cafe?
 Here's how to get started:

-- Read our report on Death Cafes in Alberta to find out about the popularity of Death Cafes in our province, the strengths and limitations of the format and recommendations for anyone interested in hosting or facilitating a Death Cafe.
-The report summarizes research on Death Cafes and shares findings from a survey and focus groups we conducted with facilitators.
+1. Read our report on Death Cafes in Alberta.
+This report summarizes research on Death Cafes and shares findings from a survey and focus groups we conducted with Alberta facilitators.

 Trying to generate conversations?

 My name is Olga and I'm an end-of-life doula.
-Part of my role is helping families and individuals have frank conversations about death and dying, and I'm always looking for new resources to help generate interest.
+Part of my role is helping families and individuals have open and honest conversations about death and dying, and I'm always looking for new resources to help generate interest.
 Tell me more.